- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is important to ensure that the network configuration is properly set up, including appropriate IP addressing, subnetting, routing, and DNS settings.
 Additionally, firewall rules should be carefully configured to allow necessary traffic for NAS operations while maintaining security.
 Regular backups of the data on the NAS server should also be performed to minimize the impact of any potential data loss.

-Although NAS ThinkSystem SR650 V2 Rack Server can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ThinkSystem SR650 V2 Rack Server can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -